 Shepherd went from blending into a sea of look-alike competitors to occupying a compelling market position.
-He charged higher fees, and he did not have to work as hard to get new clients.
+He charged higher fees, and he didn’t have to work as hard to get new clients.
 Word spread fast among accountants as they referred him to their clients.
 He even trained other bookkeepers to use accounting software.

-4. Maintaining your visibility
+4. Maintain your visibility

 When was the last time your name appeared in print?
 Yesterday?
 Last week?
 A month ago?
 Just because you remember doesn’t mean a potential customer will.
 You need to have your message out there, if not continuously, then often enough to keep your name alive in customers’ minds.